-A foreign-born person who intends to marry a U.S. citizen may be eligible to come to the U.S. for the wedding, using a K-1 or "fiancé" visa.
-(The law that covers this is Immigration and Nationality Act (I.N.A.) § 214, or 8 U.S.C. § 1184, with regulations at 8 C.F.R. § 214.2(k).)
+A foreign-born person who intends to marry a U.S. citizen might be eligible to come to the U.S. for the wedding, using a K-1 or "fiancé" visa.
+(The law that covers this is Immigration and Nationality Act (I.N.A.) § 214 or 8 U.S.C. § 1184, with regulations at 8 C.F.R. § 214.2(k).)

 The K-1 is a nonimmigrant (temporary) visa, which gives its holder six months in which to enter the U.S. (single-use).
 After entry, it allows a stay in the U.S. of only 90 days.
-After you get married, however, you can apply for a green card (become a permanent resident) in the U.S., through a process called "adjustment of status."
+After you get married in the United States, you can apply for a green card (become a permanent resident) without leaving the U.S., through a process called "adjustment of status."

 Fiancés are fortunate in that there are no annual limits on K-1 visas, and therefore no long waiting periods such as occur in some other visa categories.
 Still, there are several eligibility requirements to comply with, which will require active steps and documentation, as described here.

 The main eligibility criteria for getting a K-1 visa are that:

 One of the most convincing types of evidence of your intentions is documents showing that you've actually set a date for the wedding and made some arrangements like renting a space and hiring a photographer.
-(But leave some room for flexibility—you can't necessarily count on getting a visa in time for your planned date, and it would be terrible to have to cancel and lose your deposits.)
+But leave room for flexibility—you can't necessarily count on getting a visa in time for your planned date, and it would be terrible to have to cancel and lose your deposits.

 It is also possible to obtain a waiver of the personal meeting requirement if such a meeting would cause extreme hardship to the U.S. citizen half of the couple.
 Only the most extreme situations, usually involving medical problems, are likely to be regarded as sufficient reason for the waiver to be granted.
 Economic problems alone are not usually acceptable.
 So if it's at all possible for the two of you to meet in person, you should do so.

-For more on the process you'll need to complete, see Steps to Getting a K-1 Fiance Visa.
+For more on the process you'll need to complete, see Steps to Getting a K-1 Fiancé Visa.